dulltb/Git-Assignment/STEPS.md

 Step 11 - Merged bug-fix-expiramental branch into bug-fix branch

 Step 12 - Added Steps 6 through 12 to STEPS file

+Step 13 - Merged bug-fix branch into main branch and resolved conflict in README file

+Step 14 - Added Steps 13 and 14 to STEPS file